StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Introduction

 \section{Introduction}

-Recently, large language models~(LLMs)~\cite{brown-NIPS-20,chowdhery-arxiv-22,zhao-arxiv-23} have made remarkable advancements in the field of natural language processing~(NLP).
-Existing research~\cite{ouyang-NIPS-22, zhang-arxiv-2022, tay-arxiv-2022} has demonstrated that LLMs (\eg ChatGPT~\footnote{https://chat.openai.com/} or GPT-4~\cite{openai-arxiv-23}) have strong zero-shot and few-shot capacities to solve a broad range of tasks by feeding specially designed prompts, without task-specific fine-tuning.
+Recently, large language models~(LLMs)~\cite{brown-NIPS-20,zhao-arxiv-23} have made remarkable advancements in the NLP field.
+Existing work~\cite{ouyang-NIPS-22, zhang-arxiv-2022} has demonstrated that LLMs (\eg ChatGPT or GPT-4~\cite{openai-arxiv-23}) have strong zero-shot capability to solve a broad range of tasks using specially designed prompts, without task-specific fine-tuning.

-Despite the success, recent work has also revealed that LLMs may generate unfaithful information in conflict with the factual knowledge~\cite{bang-arxiv-23}, and also fall short of mastering domain-specific or real-time knowledge~\cite{schick-arxiv-23,peng-arxiv-23,jiang-naacl-22}.
+Despite the successes, recent work has also revealed that LLMs may generate unfaithful information in conflict with the factual knowledge~\cite{Li-HaluEval-arxiv-23}, and also fall short of mastering domain-specific or real-time knowledge~\cite{schick-arxiv-23,peng-arxiv-23}.
 A direct solution to the above issues is to augment LLMs with external knowledge resources, so as to amend the incorrect generations.
 Among these resources, structured data (\eg knowledge graphs and databases), has been widely used as the carrier of the required knowledge for LLMs.
-Unlike plain text, structured data is organized in a standardized format, conforming to some data model.
+Unlike plain text, structured data is organized in a standardized format, conforming to some logical data model.
 For example, knowledge graphs~(KGs) are often organized as fact triples that state the relations between head entities and tail entities, and data tables are organized in the form of column-indexed records by rows.
 However, as structured data has special data formats or schemas that LLMs have not seen during pre-training, they may be not fully grasped or understood by LLMs~\cite{wei-arxiv-21}.
 A straightforward way to solve this problem is to linearize the structured data into a sentence that LLMs can well understand.
-While, the amount of structured data is often vast, making it infeasible to include all the data records in the input prompt (\eg a maximum context length of 4096 for ChatGPT~\footnote{https://platform.openai.com/docs/models/gpt-3-5}).
+While, the amount of structured data is often vast, making it infeasible to include all the data records in the input prompt.